 No unexcused absences are allowed.
 It is very important that you attend all of your classes because a large part or your grade is based on your class attendance and/or participation.
-Professors do not accept traveling as an excuse for missing class.
+Professors do not accept traveling (or having to quarantine as the result of travel) as an excuse for missing class.
 Attendance of classes is also a stipulation of your visa.